 Jeff — a former software engineer who is now a lawyer specializing in startups — got dumped on the eve of his wedding.
 He hadn’t been taking care of himself physically and mentally, and this wake-up call was just the motivation he needed to make a change.
-“I got a hair transplant, started working out, and completely rebuilt my image,” Jeff, who prefers to not use his last name for professional reasons, tells The Manual.
+“I got a hair transplant, started working out, and completely rebuilt my image,” Jeff, who prefers to not use his last name for professional reasons, told The Manual.
 “I found it difficult, though, to find off-the-rack clothing that fit me.”

 But in the past decade, a surge of ready-to-wear clothing lines tailored for shorter people has made it easier for guys like Jeff to update their wardrobes without constantly resorting to tailoring.

-Jeff buys his underwear and T-shirts at H&M to save money for those custom-made splurges, but can’t buy regular T-shirts off the rack because they’re too baggy.
+Jeff buys his underwear and his T-shirts at H&M to save money for those custom-made splurges, but can’t buy regular T-shirts off the rack because they’re too baggy.

 According to Au, many shorter men end up shopping in the boys’ department.
-“The quality is not the same,” he points out.
+“The quality is not the same,” he pointed out.
 “Men can afford — and want — quality.
 Parents are not going to spend the same amount on clothing that they know their kid is going to outgrow … Also, even though the length is right, the proportions are still not.
 A tailor can’t fix a lapel or a chest pocket that lands in the wrong place.
 The spacing of buttons on a jacket won’t be right.”

-Luckily an increasing number of shops, like Au’s, are geared to help this demographic.
+Luckily, an increasing number of shops, like Au’s, are geared to help this demographic.

-They interviewed and fitted hundreds of guys who are 5’8” and below, and designed from the ground up, creating shorter lengths in sleeves and pants.
-They also make sure shirts’ collar lengths are shorter so the proportions are right.
+They interviewed and fitted hundreds of guys who are 5’8″ and below and designed from the ground up, creating shorter lengths in sleeves and pants.
+They also make sure shirt collar lengths are shorter, so the proportions are right.
 The rise in our trousers is shorter.
 Pockets land in the right place.
-Arm holes are designed to be more comfortable.
+Armholes are designed to be more comfortable.
 Ash & Erie even addresses the denim problem, offering jeans where the wash is proportioned correctly and fading lands in the right place.

 The duo’s appeal goes beyond shorter men.
 They also scored an appearance on Shark Tank, landing a $150,000 investment from billionaire Mark Cuban.

 Au points out that his Beverly Hills-adjacent store also serves a celebrity clientele, including Danny Devito, keeping a four-season wardrobe available at all times for costume designers.
-“We offer a range for short men of all sizes, too; fitting men who are not portly, but big,” he says.
+“We offer a range for short men of all sizes, too; fitting men who are not portly, but big,” he said.
 “Yet we also dress a lot of jockeys.”